Chrysthy/starbucks-clone/README.md

 <h1 align="center"> Starbucks Inspired Landing Page ☕</h1>

 <p align="center">
-  A landing page project inspired by Starbucks, built with HTML, CSS, and JavaScript.
-This project focuses on layout practice, modern animations, DOM manipulation, and responsive design.</a>.
+    A custom landing page inspired by the Starbucks aesthetic and branding.
+This project was developed as a personal challenge to practice modern layout structure, animations, and DOM interactions using only HTML, CSS, and JavaScript.</a>.
 </p>

 <p align="center">